PhD Program in Health Services Research, Administration, and Policy

 - International Applicants:

-- The Test of English as a Foreign Language (TOEFL) score is required for international students and students who have earned their undergraduate degree from a non-English speaking institution.
+- The Test of English as a Foreign Language (TOEFL) score from within the past two years is required for international students and students who have earned their undergraduate degree from a non-English speaking institution.
 Minimum scores required are 550 on the paper-based TOEFL, 213 on the computer-based TOEFL, and 80 for the Internet-based TOEFL.
 International students who have earned a graduate degree from a U.S. institution are not required to submit a TOEFL score.
 Further details about applications instructions for international applicants can be found on the UNMC Graduate Studies website.

 Back to top